simchaya/My-Book-Quotes-App/DEV_LOG.md

 - Early issue: Quotes disappeared after app reload since they only lived in React state.
 - Solution: Implemented local persistence with AsyncStorage through a custom useBookQuotes hook.
 - Added safeguards to prevent accidental overwrites with empty state during Expo hot reload.
+- Verified persistence not just with hot reloads, but by reinstalling the app in Expo Go to confirm storage survived across sessions.

 ## Handling Unique IDs
 - Initial implementation used Date.now().toString() for IDs.